RuiShaw/kettle-manager/README.md

 # kettle-manager
-Using Spring Cloud Microservices to build kettle back-end management.
+Using Spring Cloud Microservices to Build Kettle Back-End Management.